ltheophilel/SolarSystem/README.md

 > Screen-adapted (default).
 Real scale : Distances are on scale, planet sizes too but not with repect to the other (if so, all planets would be a few pixels wide).

-Real-time date display (top-left corner).
+Corresponding date display (top-left corner).
-FPS printing (averaged on the whole simulation)
+FPS (CPU time) printing
 Max acceleration : ~8,000,000 (1 year in 5 seconds).